Configure Podman Containers with Oracle Linux Automation Engine

 • become: yes: Elevates the task within this playbook section to be run with the sudo privilege by default.

-6. Run the playbook
+2. Run the playbook.

-ansible-playbook podman-playbook.yml
+ansible-playbook ~/podman-project/podman-playbook.yml

-7. Verify the Podman package installed
+3. Verify the Podman package installed by displaying its version.

 podman --version